The Average Wedding Catering Cost, Based on Data From Real Couples

 • Chapelle has a degree in English writing from Loyola University New Orleans.

-Updated Mar 01, 2023
+Updated Mar 27, 2025

 Average Wedding Catering Cost

 Many couples deem food (and more specifically, professional catering) a worthy expense.
-61% of couples said food and beverage were the most important to them during the wedding planning process (that's why doing a menu tasting with your caterer is so essential).
-74% of married couples wanted their guests to be taken care of and have a good time, so spending more on creating a memorable food and beverage experience helps achieve that goal.
+Our study found that 58% of couples said food and beverage were the most important wedding elements to them during the wedding planning process (that's why doing a menu tasting is so essential).
+72% of married couples mentioned that they wanted their guests to be taken care of and have a good time, so spending more on a memorable food and beverage experience likely helped them achieve that goal.

-Wedding Catering Cost Considerations
+Wedding Catering Cost Factors

 Hometown vs. Destination